Fibromyalgia Basics

 MTPs give off spontaneous electrical signals that feed into the central nervous system (CNS).
 In turn, the dysfunctional CNS amplifies the MTP inputs and spits out signals to other body regions.
 This is why using your arms to scrub a grill leads to increased pain in your legs.
 And the more you move muscles with active MTPs, the louder the chatter between the MTPs and the CNS becomes.

-The dialogue between your MTPs and CNS becomes a viscous cycle.
-But more than one study in fibromyalgia patients has shown that treating one MTP can raise pain thresholds (which is a sign of improved CNS function).
-Yet, if either your MTPs or CNS get out of hand, your muscle pain can snowball.
-To counter this effect, you can treat your trigger points to get better control over your fibromyalgia pain.
+The dialogue between your MTPs and CNS sets up a viscous cycle.
+But two studies involving fibromyalgia patients show that treating one MTP raises the body’s pain threshold (which is a sign of improved CNS function).
+However, if your number of MTPs grows, your body-wide pain will snowball out of control.
+So, treating your trigger points is essential for gaining control over your fibromyalgia pain.

 Muscles with MTPs fatigue four times faster than those without MTPs.
-Compounding the problem are the findings that blood flow and oxygen delivery to the muscles are greatly reduced in fibromyalgia patients.
-Unaccustomed work or repetitively straining a muscle could further impair its function and cause MTPs to develop.
+Making matters worse, blood flow and oxygen delivery to the muscles are greatly reduced in fibromyalgia patients.
+Unaccustomed work or repetitively straining a muscle can also cause new MTPs to develop.

 “When a muscle decides to protect against trauma, it does not go into “spasm” as everyone once thought,” says Headley.
 “It does something much smarter; it becomes as short as it can and it ‘shuts off.’
 The entire muscle is no longer in use.
 This method of ‘guarding’ does not require a continued energy supply, and the body compensates by using other muscles.”
 Naturally, this leads to dysfunctional movements.